Streaming Solutions for Broadcasting Online University Courses

-The rise of online video for education
+The surge of online video for educational uses

 Universities have been pioneers in the world of online video education, especially via MOOCs (Massive Open Online Courses).
 A simple web search can lead you to an entire university education from many of the top institutions in the world.
 For example, MIT, Harvard, Berkeley, Johns Hopkins, Stanford, Duke, University of Washington, and many other universities now offer a large amount of their coursework online for free.

 Perhaps the culmination of this approach is the rise of the tuition-free online university.
 Called “University of the People,” this experimental school is actually accredited to give out degrees.